mocatex/mocatex-wiki/docs/python/pytorch.md

 > a Layer is built: `nn.Linear(in_features, out_features)`

+Here we used the [ReLU](#relu-activation) activation function between the two fully connected layers.
+The output of a neuron is typically passed through an activation function to introduce non-linearity.
+More activation functions can be found in the [Activation Functions](#31-activation-functions) section.

 We then create an instance of the model and move it to the appropriate device (CPU or GPU).

 ```py